Begin typing your search above and press return to search. Press Esc to cancel.

 • Legal Requirements: New laws are mandating content verification:

-• Electoral Integrity: Special provisions for political content and campaign materials are being developed.
-These regulations aim to preserve democratic processes in the age of AI-generated content25.
+• Electoral Integrity: Special provisions for political content and campaign materials are being developed to preserve democratic processes in the age of AI-generated content 24

-• Commercial Disclosure: Legislation is gradually catching up with the technology and specifically the British Government is working on a framework for AI regulation as part of its Artificial Intelligence (Regulation) Bill.
-This legislation should come into law in 202526.
+• Commercial Disclosure: Legislation is gradually catching up with technology, with the British Government working on frameworks for AI regulation as part of its Artificial Intelligence (Regulation) Bill, expected to become law in 2025 25

 Global AI Governance and Regulatory Landscape

-• EU AI Act Implementation: The EU’s landmark AI regulation is being rolled out in phases, setting a global benchmark for AI governance.
-From 2 February 2025, prohibitions on certain AI practices considered high-risk have been enforced, along with general provisions on scope and definitions.
-Provisions for general-purpose AI models and governance structures will apply from 2 August 2025, including rules for foundation models underpinning many generative AI systems27.
+• EU AI Act Implementation: The EU’s landmark AI regulation is being rolled out in phases, setting a global benchmark.
+From 2 February 2025, prohibitions on high-risk AI practices have been enforced, with provisions for general-purpose AI models and governance structures applying from 2 August 2025 26

-• UK’s Sector-Specific Approach: The UK is diverging from the EU’s centralised model, opting for a sector-specific regulatory strategy.
-Regulators like the FCA, PRA, CMA, and ICO are tasked with balancing AI innovation and compliance enforcement, and the Government plans to fund AI capability enhancement for UK regulators and incentivise safe AI deployment in regulated sectors27.
+• UK’s Sector-Specific Approach: The UK is diverging from the EU’s centralised model, opting for sector-specific regulation with bodies like the FCA, PRA, CMA, and ICO tasked with balancing AI innovation and compliance enforcement 27

 Compliance Frameworks and Liability

-• AI Compliance Challenges: Experts predict escalating AI compliance and security challenges by 2025, particularly as new frameworks emerge.
-Businesses are expected to face difficulties in adapting to evolving AI regulations and privacy laws, whilst being compelled to implement new processes and tools for system audits, data protocols, and AI monitoring to ensure compliance28.
+• AI Compliance Challenges: Experts predict escalating AI compliance and security challenges by 2025 as new frameworks emerge, with businesses facing difficulties adapting to evolving regulations and implementing new processes for system audits and AI monitoring 28

-• Liability and Risk Management: The legal landscape for AI liability is evolving, with implications for businesses deploying AI systems.
-Companies are advised to establish robust internal governance policies to manage risks associated with AI and guard against potential litigation[6] – and there’s an increasing focus on transparency and accountability in AI decision-making processes to mitigate legal risks28.
+• Liability and Risk Management: The legal landscape for AI liability is evolving, with companies advised to establish robust internal governance policies and focus on transparency and accountability in AI decision-making to mitigate legal risks 29

 Data Protection and Privacy Developments

-• GDPR and AI: The intersection of AI and data protection regulations is becoming more complex.
-Key principles for AI GDPR compliance include data minimisation, purpose limitation, security, and transparency in AI decision-making.
-Furthermore, organisations must conduct Data Protection Impact Assessments (DPIAs) for high-risk AI processing and maintain clear audit trails of data movements29.
+• GDPR and AI: The intersection of AI and data protection regulations is becoming more complex, with key principles including data minimisation, purpose limitation, security, and transparency.
+Organisations must conduct Data Protection Impact Assessments (DPIAs) for high-risk AI processing 30

-• Global Privacy Trends: AI is shaping privacy regulations worldwide, with various countries adopting or proposing AI-specific frameworks.
-The growing importance of AI in the global economy has increased the need for aligned regulatory standards.
-As a result, countries like Canada, Australia, Brazil, and Singapore are adopting risk-based AI regulations similar to those used by the European Union30.
+• Global Privacy Trends: AI is shaping privacy regulations worldwide, with countries like Canada, Australia, Brazil, and Singapore adopting risk-based AI regulations similar to the European Union’s approach 31

 Intellectual Property Rights in AI